-Participants are required to attend one pre-trip and one post-trip meeting in D.C.
-The meetings will take place in the evenings.
-Should you be available to be in D.C for all of the relevant programming, your application will be considered.
-Please indicate in your application if you are not D.C.-based.
+Participants are required to attend two pre-trip and one post-trip meetings in DC, The meetings will take place in the evenings.
+Should you be available to be in DC for all of the relevant programming, your application will be considered.
+Please indicate in your application if you are not DC-based.

 Yes!
 You are able to extend your trip dates for a fee (the airline charges for trip extensions).
 Please note that extensions are not always possible and are in no way guaranteed.
 The airlines place certain restriction on extensions and those rules govern any decision.

 Extensions may not be made for 90 days past the date of departure.